 However, apps are expensive to build and you will need separate apps for iPhones, iPads, Android smartphones, Android tablets, and also possibly Windows or BlackBerry devices.
 Yes the end experience may be the best for users, and your web property may gain extra exposure by being available in the various App Stores, but for most small-to-medium websites having an app built for each platform can be prohibitively expensive.

 Some websites like The Guardian offer a full mobile website with a completely different design to their main site, with the website using a user’s browser string to determine what device they are using, and then serve the specific design for that sized screen to them.
-This way you can have a great-looking design for every device, but it can be a bit of a headache keeping up more than one design.
+This way you can have a great-looking design for every device, but it can be a bit of a headache keeping up more than one design and unless you have affordable UK based website designers on payroll, it might be a difficult task to tackle alone.

 The trend for site designs these days is to make the main design responsive so it looks great on whatever size screen you are using.
 We use just such a technique here on TechFruit – the design looks different on a laptop, tablet, or smartphone as it dynamically re-adjusts to the screen size.